Ahmed-Abouzeid/rnn_mhp_emotion/README.md

-#  Modelling Emotion Dynamics in Chatbots with Neural Hawkes Processes.
+#  Modelling Emotion Dynamics in Chatbots with Neural Hawkes Processes - Part of my PhD work.

 This repository presents source code and data used in the paper "Modelling Emotion Dynamics in Chatbots with Neural Hawkes Processes".
 The paper provides an LSTM-based Hawkes process which can learn hidden representations within a short-length dyadic conversation emotion dynamics.
 Learning hidden influence patterns in conversations opens the venue for emotional intelligent chatbots where a controller agent can estimate the future consequences of its expressed emotions.
 We evaluate our model on two public datasets: (1) Cornell Movie-Dialogues, and (2) Topical Chat.